sefffal/Octofitter.jl/docs/src/pma.md

 For this tutorial, we will examine the star and companion [HD 91312 A & B](https://arxiv.org/abs/2109.12124) discovered by SCExAO.
 We will use their published astrometry and proper motion anomaly extracted from the HGCA.

+We will also perform a model comparison: we will fit the same model to four different subsets of data to see how each dataset are impacting the final constraints.
+This is an important consistency check, especially with proper motion / absolute astrometry data which be susceptible to systematic errors.

 The first step is to find the GAIA source ID for your object.
 For HD 91312, SIMBAD tells us the GAIA DR3 ID is `756291174721509376`.

 ## Fitting Astrometric Motion Only